Case Study Snapshot

 For the battery to last an entire day and be chargeable overnight, ByteSnap calculated power usage, and devised innovative methods of reducing power, such as speeding up boot time, and using an accelerometer to track device movement, and only turn on the screen when a device is picked up.

-Audio Synchronisation System
+Feasibility Reasearch Study, Audio Synchronisation System

-Through the use of a Bluetooth beacon, an audio synchronisation system was incorporated into the device.
+A detailed feasibility research study was carried out by ByteSnap in order resolve issues with audio syncing over Wi-Fi.
+As a result, through the use of a Bluetooth beacon, an audio synchronisation system was incorporated into the device.
 When entering a room, the device is able to detect language preferences and synchronise audio with any film playing.
 Pulses are synchronised via Wi-Fi, and as a very low amount of data is transmitted, energy is saved.
 Crucially, the device can also operate in an environment with a high level of Wi-Fi traffic.

 Additionally, Bluetooth low energy was used for theft prevention, with an alarm triggered on the device when an in-built sensor enters an out-of-bounds area.